-What you’ll learn in the Heating and Air Conditioning school program
+What You Learn in Heating and Air Conditioning School

 At Career College of Northern Nevada’s heating and air conditioning school, the HVAC/R Service Technician program offers traditional and hands-on training designed to help you succeed.
 You can complete the diploma program in as little as 9 months.